segmentio/segment-docs/src/connections/functions/environment.md

 Segment Functions create reusable code that can be run in your Segment workspace either as Sources to format incoming events, or as Destinations, to handle specific event types.

-When you create a Function, write code for it, and save it, the function appears in the Catalog in your workspace.
-You can then deploy the function just as you would a conventional source or destination.
+When you create a Function, write code for it, and save it, the function appears in the Catalog in your workspace _only_.
+You can then deploy the function in your workspace just as you would a conventional source or destination.

 > note ""
 > Access to Functions is controlled by specific [access management roles](#functions-permissions).
 You may need additional access to create, and deploy functions.